 2. Covering Your Air Conditioner Can Cause Mold

-Instead of covering the unit, instead ensure proper drainage and keep the area around the unit free of debris, allowing for efficient airflow and preventing moisture buildup.
+Rather than covering the unit, instead make sure the unit has proper drainage and keep the area around the unit clean of debris, allowing for efficient airflow and preventing moisture buildup.

-3. A Covered Air Conditioner Can Host Animals
+3. Your Covered Air Conditioning Unit Can Attract Animals

 4. A Winter Cover for AC Units Restricts Airflow